dhocker/athomeled/README.md

 * stop the currently running script file
 * view the status of the AtHomeLED server

-There are several different kinds of LED strips depending on which controller string is used.
+There are several kinds of LED strips depending on which controller string is used.
 AtHomeLED supports the following.

 * WS2811 (3-wire PWM protocol) based LED strips/strings (e.g. Adafruit NeoPixels)